dpgithub87/WebCrawler/README.md

 - Crawls through websites, gathering sub-links.
 - Only crawls links within the parent domain.
+- Uri Extractor: To validate and standardize Uris.
 - Supports only HTML content downloads.
 - Supports output in various formats such as JSON.